 - that are caused when the same transaction is incorrectly debited more than once to the same account;

 - where it is clear that you have not contributed to the loss.

 Where you are liable for losses

-You may be liable for losses arising from an unauthorised transaction that occurs before you report the theft of your card etc., if your financial institution can prove on the More likely than not.
-The plaintiff in a civil case (a non-criminal case) must prove that what they are arguing is more likely to be true than false.
-This is called the standard of proof.
-See also beyond reasonable doubt. that you contributed to the loss through fraud or because you:
+You may be liable for losses arising from an unauthorised transaction that occurs before you report the theft of your card etc., if your financial institution can prove on the balance of probabilities that you contributed to the loss through fraud or because you:

 - voluntarily disclosed your PIN or password to another person;

 - kept a record of your PIN with your bank card;